theodo/falco/docs/scripts.md

 # How to write scripts
-Falco allows to track a website's performance, from a public page but also a private page, accessed only through authentication.
+Falco makes it possible to track a website's performance from a public page but also a private page, accessed only through authentication.
 For that you will need to write a script and this guide will help you through that.

 You can also refer to [WebPageTest documentation about scripting](https://sites.google.com/a/webpagetest.org/docs/using-webpagetest/scripting).